|

 to play Bruce in a separate movie.
 Get Smarter, made for a fraction of the cost of

-released 10 days after Get Smart opens in theaters.
-This could be
+its parent movie, was released 10 days after Get Smart opened in theaters.

 *** That's a newspaper